Zhaoge (TV series): Production

 Shooting began on September 13, 2016 in Kanas Lake, Xinjiang Uygur Autonomous Region.
 The series wrapped up filming on February 7, 2017 at Hengdian.
-The series reportedly took 300 million yen to produce, with six months of filming and eight months of pre-production.
+The series reportedly took 300 million yuan to produce, with six months of filming and eight months of pre-production.

 The series is written and produced by Yu Zheng, who also works as the art director.
 Directors Liu Zhenming and Ren Haiyao previously worked with Yu in the web series Demon Girl.
 Lun Pengbo who worked on Mojin: The Lost Legend acts as the visual effects director, and He Jian of The Glory of Tang Dynasty was appointed the costumes designer.
 Yu Zheng also engaged history professors, host of Lecture Room and archaeology professors to ensure that the television series is as accurate to real-life history as possible.